Sune Gregersen (he/him)

 Postdoc, Uppsala University

 I am a descriptive and comparative linguist working as a postdoc at the Department of Linguistics and Philology, Uppsala University.
-My research currently focusses on Baham, a Papuan language spoken in eastern Indonesia.
+My research currently focusses on Mbaham, a Papuan language spoken in eastern Indonesia.

 Among other things, I have also worked on the grammar of Wangerooge Frisian, an extinct minority language of northern Germany, and on habitual constructions (like English used to) in the languages of the world.
 My dissertation (University of Amsterdam, 2020) focussed on the historical development of the English modal verbs.